alien4cloud/alien4cloud.github.io/documentation/1.4.0/getting_started/new_getting_started.markdown

 ![Import success](../../images/1.4.0/getting_started/import_success.png)

 {% warning %}
-Some warnings will be throw if you specify an other branch or tag.
+Some warnings will be thrown if you specify an other branch or tag.
 We release some version of Samples, according to our implementation of TOSCA.
 If you take the wrong Sample, the required normative types can be missing.
 {% endwarning %}

 {% info %}